 Matt Prior says England's players are not worrying about Australia's crisis

-England batsman Matt Prior insists Andy Flower's men are fully focused on the second Test against New Zealand in Wellington and not the crisis involving rivals Australia.
+Matt Prior insists England are fully focused on the second Test against New Zealand and not Australia.

 Australia are currently in India although Shane Watson has flown home after he along with three others were dropped by coach Micky Arthur for the third Test for failing to complete homework assignments.